InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/interact-foundry.md

 ## Invoke function - query

-Queries do not modify state, and are read-only operations.
+Queries are read-only operations.
-So smart contract state is not updated.
+So smart contract state **is not updated**.
-Therefore, no wallets, signatures, or transaction fees (gas) are required.
+As *no state change* is needed, no wallets, signatures, or transaction fees (gas) are required.

 Use the following command to query the `value()` function: